mxilia/Snake-RL/README.md

 - Max Score: 36
 - Min Score: 2

-The max score is 36 meaning some of test runs have completed the game and the mean score is around 23 which is ok.<br>
+The max score is 36 meaning some of test runs have completed the game and mean score is around 23 which is ok.

+### Solving 10x10
 ## Reference
 - [inspiration](https://github.com/benjamin-dupuis/DQN-snake/tree/master)
 - [pytorch implementation](https://github.com/KimNattanan/dqn_pong)